AdamSpannbauer/misc_code_fun/README.md

 ## Miscellaneous Fun with Code

 Disclaimer: these are just one off projects for fun.
-They're might not optimized, readable, original, etc.  Some might include re-implementing something that someone already wrote better   ¯\\\_(ツ)\_/¯
+They might not optimized, readable, original, etc.  Some might include re-implementing something that someone already wrote better   ¯\\\_(ツ)\_/¯

 ### Subprojects: